johnosullivan/WSP/README.md

 # API ApacheCXF/Tomcat

 ### <b>Note: This is running on a free dyno (Heroku).
 Requests will initially take longer to allow server to boot up.
-If you are running from eclipse please check the client and DAL configs to insure proper sure. <a href="https://github.com/johnosullivan/WSP/blob/master/src/client/jacksonClient/ClientConfig.java">ClientConfig</a> and <a href="https://github.com/johnosullivan/WSP/blob/master/src/dal/Configs.java">Configs</a> </b>
+If you are running from eclipse please check the client and DAL configs to insure proper use. <a href="https://github.com/johnosullivan/WSP/blob/master/src/client/jacksonClient/ClientConfig.java">ClientConfig</a> and <a href="https://github.com/johnosullivan/WSP/blob/master/src/dal/Configs.java">Configs</a> </b>

 Hosted: <a href="https://fall2016wsp.herokuapp.com/">https://fall2016wsp.herokuapp.com/</a>

+Postman Test <a href="https://github.com/johnosullivan/WSP/tree/master/src/client/jacksonClient">Here</a>

+The following rest call for the documentation were made with a Mac app called CocoaRestClient which can be downloaded and installed <a href="http://mmattozzi.github.io/cocoa-rest-client/">Here</a>.
+If one choose to run in eclipse I would <b>strongly recommended</b> this to build payloads and view responds without have to filter through the server output in eclipse.

 ## <a href="https://github.com/johnosullivan/WSP/blob/master/src/service/customer/service/CustomerResource.java">Customer Service</a>